 Don't wait until disaster strikes--now is the time to take preventive action to minimize your risk exposures and reduce your damage claims.
-The following checklist can help you you get started on a safe, loss-free winter.
+The following checklist can help you get started on a safe, loss-free winter.

-Winter Weather Precaution Checklist
+Winter Weather Precaution Checklist for Storage Facility Owners

-- Maintain indoor temperatures above 40 degrees in heated areas to prevent pipe freeze-ups.
+- Maintain indoor temperatures above 40 degrees in heated areas to pre-vent pipe freeze-ups.

 - Inspect remote areas for possible freezing and keep portable heaters on hand.